Oxford City F.C.: History

-In 2005 the club were relegated back to the Spartan South Midlands League, but were promoted at the first time of asking under manager Andy Lyne, winning both the Championship and the Premier Cup.
+In 2005, the club were relegated back to the Spartan South Midlands League but were promoted at the first time of asking under manager Andy Lyne, winning both the Championship and the Premier Cup.

-In November 2006 Lyne resigned as manager to become the club's Director of Football.
-He was succeeded by Justin Merritt as Player Manager with former Oxford United player Mike Ford as his assistant.
+In November 2006, Lyne resigned as manager to become the club's Director of Football.
+Justin Merritt succeeded him as Player Manager with former Oxford United player Mike Ford as his assistant.
 Merritt subsequently stepped down in August 2009 and Ford took over as manager.

 On 3 May 2008, Oxford City were promoted from the Southern League Division One South and West with a 1–0 win over Uxbridge.
-In their first season in the Premier Division they finished in 6th place, narrowly missing out on the playoffs.
+In their first season in the Premier Division, they finished in 6th place, narrowly missing out on the play-offs.

-In 2011–12 Oxford City finished 2nd after narrowly missing out on the title.
-They won the playoff final against AFC Totton to gain promotion to Conference North for the first time in their history.
+In season 2011–12, Oxford City finished as runners-up, narrowly missing out on the title.
+They won the play-off final against AFC Totton to gain promotion to Conference North for the first time in their history.
 The club enjoyed a successful first season in the Conference North, finishing in 10th place, 11 points clear of the relegation zone.
 The following season proved more of a struggle, with the club initially finishing in the relegation zone after a three-point deduction for fielding an ineligible player, only to be reprieved from relegation after Vauxhall Motors resigned from the Football Conference.
 Mike Ford left the club shortly after the season ended.

-On 18 May 2014, Oxford City appointed Justin Merritt as Manager; he was joined by his Assistant Danny Nicholls with coaching roles for former players Mark Jones and Alan Foster and Enrique Guillen continuing his coaching role at the club.
+On 18 May 2014, Oxford City appointed Justin Merritt as Manager; his Assistant Danny Nicholls joined him with coaching roles for former players Mark Jones Alan Foster and Enrique Guillen continuing his coaching role at the club.
 For 2015–16, they moved from Conference North to Conference South – the division was renamed National League South.
-Merritt resigned in December 2016, becoming the club's general manager, and Mark Jones took over as first team coach, initially on a caretaker basis.
+Merritt resigned in December 2016, becoming the club's general manager, and Mark Jones took over as first-team coach, initially on a caretaker basis.